mfumagalli/Copenhagen/Files/day1.md

 You can inspect the results.
 ```
-zcat Results/LWK.mafs.gz Results/TSI.mafs.gz Results/CHB.mafs.gz Results/NAM.mafs.gz Results/PEL.mafs.gz
+zcat Results/AFR.mafs.gz Results/EUR.mafs.gz Results/EAS.mafs.gz Results/LAT.mafs.gz Results/NAM.mafs.gz
 ```

-Can you comment on these results?
+Can you comment these results?
 Do you see any allele frequency differentiation in the derived state?

 Indeed, in the original paper, Authors state that *The G allele at rs3827760 is not present in Europeans and Africans but is seen at high frequency in East Asians and is essentially fixed in Native Americans.*

-Why is it not fixed in our Peruvians sample?
+Why is it not at high frequency in our Latinos sample?

 ------------------------------------------